Adult Classes

 A casual and fun get together for musicians of all experience levels.
 Blues, rock, country, pop and more.
 We’ll experiment with a variety of instruments.
 Guitars, mandolin, bongos…bring what you have and join us for an awesome jam session.

-DRAWING COLLABORATIVE: Working From a Model- a FREE drop-in class!
+DRAWING COLLABORATIVE: Still Life Focus- a FREE drop-in class!

 Alice and Shari will gently facilitate an open-ended, skill-building activity each week.
 Drop in once or become a regular!
 This gathering is appropriate for both accomplished and aspiring artists.
 Practice will include: 1.
 Drawing to see; drawing as a means of learning more about the world.
 2. Composition building; developing a sense of what makes an effective composition.
 Participants are asked to bring an 18 x 24 rough surface newsprint pad.
 The PCA will have extras as well.
 Drawing tools will be provided.
-This course is being offered to both teens and adults.
+This course is being offered to both teens and adults in the J.D.
+Smith Studio.

 PROFESSIONAL ARTIST RESOURCE CENTER (PARC)